Horcas: 2008–2012: Reviviendo Huestes / 20th anniversary Live CD and DVD

-On 16 October 2008 Horcas released their ninth album Reviviendo Huestes.
+On 16 October 2008 Horcas released their ninth album Reviviendo huestes.
 With a title that recalls the name of the song "Reviviendo las Huestes" included on their first album, Horcas seemed to suggest a return to the roots with a remake of their track "Solución Suicida" which closes the album.

 During 2009 and 2010 Horcas hit the road with the "RH Tour", which included opening gigs for Iron Maiden on 28 March 2009 at José Amalfitani Stadium for an audience of 40,000, and for Metallica on 21 January 2010 at River Plate stadium for a crowd of 60,000.
 On 15 May 2010 Horcas recorded their tenth album and first DVD live at a sold-out Teatro Colegiales in Buenos Aires as part of a series of events to take place throughout 2010 in celebration of their 20th anniversary.
 On 6 December 2010 Horcas released their tenth album and first DVD under the title of La Maldición Continúa.
 The release is available in two formats: Standard (only CD) and Full (CD + DVD).
 At the beginning of 2011 Horcas took to the road with their new "Maldición Tour".

-2012–present: Por Tu Honor, Gritando Verdades and Line-up changes
+2012–present: Por Tu Honor, Gritando Verdades, El Diablo and line-up changes

 In 2012, Gabriel Lis left the band and was replaced by Lucas Simcic.
 In 2013 with Simcic the band released the album Por Tu Honor.
 Drummer Guillermo DeLucca left Horcas in 2016 being replaced by Mariano Elias Martin.
 In 2018 they published their most recent album Gritando Verdades.
 During the pandemic period for Covid-19 Martin and Simcic left the band.
-The band recruited Cristian Romero (drums) and Lucas Bravo (guitars) both also members of heavy metal band Morthifera.
+The band recruited Cristian Romero (drums) and Lucas Bravo (guitars) both also members of thrash metal band Morthifera, which eventually disbanded.
+In 2021, Lucas Bravo featured as a guest on 1917's album 'Omnicrisis'.